-The City Council met February 10th, and a number of important laws were passed and introduced.
-Some highlights include:
+The City Council met March 16, and a number of important laws were passed and introduced.
+Highlights include: